raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

       * Success - run `recovery.bin` and update the SPI EEPROM or switch to USB mass storage device mode
       * Fail - retry USB device boot

 N.B.
-Currently only CM4 reserves a GPIO for `nRPIBOOT`
+Currently only CM4 reserves a GPIO for `nRPIBOOT`.

 ## recovery.bin
 `recovery.bin` is a minimal second stage program used to reflash the bootloader SPI EEPROM image.

-# Second stage bootloader
+## Second stage bootloader

 This section describes the high-level flow of the second stage bootloader.